Accion Review

 Borrower qualifications vary by state.
 Visit Accion’s site to learn your specific state’s requirements.
 Here are the general requirements you most likely will need to meet to qualify for an Accion loan:

 Accion loans vary according to business type and location.
-Loans will have APRs between 7% and 34%, which may include fees such as processing fees or closing costs.
-If you are interested in an Accion loan, we recommend visiting the Accion website to see which loans you qualify for.
+Loans will have interest rates between 8.49% - 24.99%, which may include fees such as processing fees or closing costs.

 Here are the most common terms and fees for Accion’s small business loans to give you an idea of Accion’s rates: